Cartus/DCGCN/README.md

 We need to convert the dataset into extended Levi graphs for training.
 For details please refer to the paper.

-Here, For AMR-to-text, get the AMR Sembank (LDC2017T10) first and then put the folder called abstract_meaning_representation_amr_2.0 inside the data folder.
+Here, For AMR-to-text, get the AMR Sembank (LDC2017T10) first and put the folder called abstract_meaning_representation_amr_2.0 inside the data folder.
 Then run:

 ```
 ./gen_amr.sh